s-ajmal/MBFSS/README.md

-# Advancements-in-Few-Shot-Semantic-Segmentation-through-Self-Supervised-Training-and-Feature-Fusion
+# Self-Supervised Image Segmentation using Meta-Learning and Multi Backbone Feature Fusion
-Repo for our research experimentations of "Advancements in Few-Shot Semantic Segmentation through Self-Supervised Training and Feature Fusion"
+Repo for our research experimentations of "Self-Supervised Image Segmentation using Meta-Learning and Multi Backbone Feature Fusion"

 ------------------------------------------Under Construction-------------------------------------